proteanhq/protean/docs/guides/domain-definition/events.md

 ```

 Events are always connected to an Aggregate class, specified with the
-`aggregate_cls` param in the decorator.
+`part_of` param in the decorator.
 An exception to this rule is when the
 Event class has been marked _Abstract_.

 ## Event Facts